Jake-Moore/KamiCommonNMS/README.md

 > Repo: [Luxious Repository](https://repo.luxiouslabs.net/)

 # KamiCommonNMS
-- The NMS (net.minecraft.server) portion of the [KamiCommon](https://github.com/Jake-Moore/KamiCommon) library.
+- The NMS (`net.minecraft.server`) portion of the [KamiCommon](https://github.com/Jake-Moore/KamiCommon) library.
 - On August 31, 2024, this library was removed from KamiCommon into its own repository.
-- It aims to support versions: 1.8.X to LATEST
+- It aims to provide nms access while supporting versions 1.8.X to LATEST

 ## Disclaimers
 - 1.17+ only officially supports **Paper** as the server software.